 - 1858 - George Snow marries Martha Newth.
 Adele is their eldest (surviving) child

 - 1844 - Lynette Wilson's great-grandparents William and Adele (nee Snow) Hadfield build a grand home on the "finest site in the bay" on their farm, Meadowbank, at Awaroa, now within the boundaries of Abel Tasman National Park

 - Early 1900's - William and Adele Hadfield's eldest son Fred lives with his wife Jessie (nee Winter) on their farm on the Awaroa River.
-(This land is in the process of being returned to the National Park)
+(This land was returned to the national estate in 2006.)

 - 1931 - Awaroa school closes.
 Lynette's mother, Mavis Hadfield, is the last school teacher in Awaroa